Hot dog: Health risks

-Although hot dogs are cooked during manufacture, it is still recommended that packaged hot dogs are heated to an internal temperature of at least 165 °F (75 °C) prior to consumption.
+Although hot dogs are cooked during manufacture, it is still recommended that packaged hot dogs be heated to an internal temperature of at least before consumption.

 Hot dogs are a form of processed meat.
 According to the International Agency for Research on Cancer (IARC), processed meat causes cancer, particularly colorectal cancer.
 Most hot dogs contain nitrite and/or nitrate preservatives, which react with amines in meat to form carcinogenic N-nitroso compounds.
 Hot dogs are also high in fat and salt.

-An American Institute for Cancer Research (AICR) report found that consuming one daily 50-gram serving of processed meat—about one hot dog—increases long-term risk of colorectal cancer by 20 percent.
-Thus, eating a hot dog every day would increase the probability of contracting colorectal cancer from 5.8 percent to 7 percent.
-The AICR's warning campaign has been criticized as being "attack ads".
+An American Institute for Cancer Research (AICR) report found that consuming one daily 50-gram serving of processed meat—about one hot dog—increases long-term risk of colorectal cancer by 20%.
+Thus, eating a hot dog every day would increase the probability of developing colorectal cancer by 5.8–7%.
+The AICR's warning campaign has been criticized as being "attack ads" by conservative news organization Fox News.
 The Cancer Project group filed a class-action lawsuit demanding warning labels on packages and at sporting events.

-Like many foods, hot dogs can cause illness if not cooked properly to kill pathogens.
-Listeria monocytogenes, a type of bacteria sometimes found in hot dogs, can cause serious infections in infants and pregnant women, and can be transmitted to an infant in utero or after birth.
-Adults with suppressed immune systems can also be harmed.

 Due to their size, shape, and ubiquitous consumption, hot dogs present a significant choking risk, especially for children.
 A study in the US found that 17% of food-related asphyxiations among children younger than 10 years of age were caused by hot dogs.
 The risk of choking on a hot dog is greatly reduced by slicing it.
-It has been suggested that redesign of the size, shape and texture of hot dogs would reduce the choking risk.
+It has been suggested that redesigning the size, shape, and texture of hot dogs would reduce the risk of choking.